 Here Be Dragons Episode 4

 Prentyze slouched over to the others grouped in the shade of the tunnel’s enormous mouth.
 His breathing was easing and his headache was receding; perhaps the potion was working at last?
-But it was getting ever hotter in the armour, despite the thin, frigid air, the chill radiating from the tunnel’s stone surfaces, and the sudden absence of the sun’s warmth.
+But it was getting ever hotter in the armour, despite the thin, frigid air, the chill of the tunnel’s stone surfaces and the sudden absence of the sun’s warmth.

 How was it possible to overheat in such conditions?

-These suits were, of course, prototypes and heat build-up was merely one such wrinkle.
-But mere wrinkles had been known to kill volunteers during tests.
+These suits were, of course, prototypes and Father would no doubt dismiss the heat build-up as merely one such wrinkle.
+But mere wrinkles had been known to injoure volunteers during tests.

 What a bastard, rubbing it in like that.
 Why couldn’t Prentyze get his height from Mother?
 Why was he cursed to be such an exact copy of his father?